hurbes/swift-app-pipeline-action/README.md

 - **"Build failed due to code signing"**: If you're not distributing your app, try setting `CODE_SIGNING_REQUIRED=NO` in your build step.

+- **"Permission denied when creating release"**: Ensure you've set the `permissions: contents: write` in your job configuration.

 Still stuck?
 Feel free to open an issue.
 We're here to help! 🤗

 ## 🙏 Credits